 Edges & Finishing: Clean Techniques for Polished Results

 The difference between knitting that looks homemade and knitting that looks handmade is often in the edges.
+Edges & Finishing sets your work apart.
 A slipped stitch here, a clean bind off there, and suddenly your project looks like you knew exactly what you were doing the whole time.

 These techniques are not complicated.
 Most of them are small habits that become second nature after a few projects.
 But they make a noticeable difference in how your finished knitting looks and feels.

-The tutorials on this page cover the edge and finishing techniques that show up most often in real knitting projects.
+The tutorials on this page cover the edges & finishing techniques that show up most often in real knitting projects.
 You don’t need all of them at once.
 Pick the one that solves the problem you have right now.

 Popular Edges & Finishing Posts